flipperdevices/flipperzero-firmware/README.md

 - [fbt: added support for FBT_NO_SYNC #1363 (By hedger)](https://github.com/flipperdevices/flipperzero-firmware/pull/1363)
 - [refactor: small simplification in direction calculation [snake] #1361 (By QtRoS)](https://github.com/flipperdevices/flipperzero-firmware/pull/1361)
 - Updated applications/meta/applications.fam to exclude "flappy_game", "gameoflife_game", "raycast_game"
+- Added [Auto detect raw #1367 (By perspecdev)](https://github.com/flipperdevices/flipperzero-firmware/pull/1367) with modifications he provided for unleashed.
+Thank you!

 ## **Special Instructions:**
 - Download these files into the subghz/assets folder on your SD card.
 Edit the two `_map` files to contain your specific subghz (.SUB) files.